Reasons for Procedure

 |Copyright © Nucleus Medical Media, Inc.|

-- Phantom limb pain —a painful sensation that the foot or toe is still there
+- Feeling pain in the amputated foot or toe or feeling that it is still there

 What to Expect